-Well I didn’t get enough after last time, so I upholstered another chair, here is my previous chair.
-This chair is a barrel chair that we actual found before the other chair.
+Well, I didn’t get enough after last time, so I upholstered another chair, here is my previous chair.
+This chair is a cane barrel chair that we actually found before the other chair.
 We really liked the style of the chair.

 And because I can not wait to show you the after, here you go…